warden-protocol/wardenprotocol/docs/docs/operate-a-node/delegation-plan.md

 # Delegation plan

----EDIT---

 The primary objective of this delegation plan is to promote a robust, secure, and decentralized blockchain network by carefully selecting validators based on performance, reliability, community involvement, and additional services they provide to the network.

 ## Buenavista Performance

 During Buenavista, Warden Protocol team will be running a series of exercises with validators.
 The aim of these exercises is to test and prepare for a future mainnet event where Warden Protocol team will be delegating a portion of its token supply to qualifying validators.

 ## What are the criteria for this delegation?

 Validators are evaluated based on a combination of positive and negative metrics.
 Each metric contributes to the validator's overall score, determining their eligibility and priority in the delegation process.
 This ensures that only the most reliable and active validators are chosen to maintain and secure the network.

 These metrics are, to name a few: